Sophia's Journey Through Morocco

 Visit the Old Fisherman Port to get a whiff of the days’ catch and watch fishermen on the quintessential blue boats.

-fish market, where you can pick out which fish you want for lunch, and the onsite restaurants will cook them for you on the spot.
+Pop over to the fish market, where you can pick out which fish you want for lunch, and the onsite restaurants will cook them for you on the spot.

 Watch the sunset (and the waves!) at the Sqala du Port d'Essaouira